Physical Distancing and Masks

 - while waiting outside before and after school

-Pursuant to federal, state and local health department guidance, face coverings should not be placed on:
+Pursuant to federal, state and local health department guidance, masks should not be placed on:

 - Children younger than 2 years old

 - Students where such covering would impair their health or mental health, or where such covering would present a challenge, distraction, or obstruction; in such instances, medical documentation is required

 - Anyone who has present trouble breathing or is unconscious

 - Anyone who is incapacitated or otherwise unable to remove the mask or face covering without assistance

 - Currently accepted diagnoses to justify exemption from wearing a face covering are:

 - A previously documented neuromuscular disorder that makes it difficult for a child to independently remove a face covering

 - A child with a previously diagnosed, severe developmental or behavioral problem

 - A child diagnosed with a serious emotional disturbance or other significant mental health issue that the child’s behavioral health team feels would be exacerbated if the child had to wear a face covering